OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

 the variable and an "upper" or "lower" bound.
 Here we give it a lower bound of 15, which completes the inequality constraint "x - y > 15".

-OpenMDAO also supports the speicification of double sided constraints, so if you wanted to constrain x-y to lie on a band between 15 and 16 which is "16 > x-y > 15", you would just do the following:
+OpenMDAO also supports the specification of double sided constraints, so if you wanted to constrain x-y to lie on a band between 15 and 16 which is "16 > x-y > 15", you would just do the following: